cepdnaclk/e18-4yp-Virtual-Patient-Simulator-for-Skill-Training-in-Dentistry/docs/README.md

 ## Discussion

-The results from both student and tutor evaluations indicate that the **Virtual Patient Simulator (VPS)** is generally well-received, with high satisfaction ratings for usability and design.
+The results from both student and tutor evaluations indicate that the VPS is generally well-received, with high satisfaction ratings for usability and design.
 Both groups found the system intuitive and effective, though some students reported issues with screen navigation and controls.

 ### Areas for Improvement
 - **Scrolling**: Some students found excessive scrolling during the history-taking phase to be cumbersome.
 Redesigning the layout to minimize scrolling could improve the user experience.